adnguyen/Notebooks_and_Protocols/2017_notebook.md

 	* Dan is away July 31-Aug 10
 	* Plan to go out into the field August-September; depends on fruiting time
 	* Collect larvae that has infested fruits (Apple and Hawthorne) around Michigan and Illinois
+	* experimental plan?
+Greg sent but not Tom

 4. Dan will show me books on writing.
 	* The elements of style by William strunk jr and EB white
 	* Style:  lessons in clarity and grace by Joe Williams and Joe Bizup
 5. Review a manuscript while Dan is away?
+6. set up meeting with Chao to get training on respirometry
+	* for rhagoletis check day  8 and 10 or 11).
+You can differentiate diapause and non-diapause classed